-Also, make some easy chicken broth AND San Antonio Tacos by putting a whole chicken (Foster Farms or Sanderson Farms has nothing added to it; watch out for broth added to whole chickens) in the Crock Pot on low all day.
+Also, make some easy chicken broth AND San Antonio Tacos by putting a whole chicken (with only water and salt added - no broth) in the crock pot on low all day.
 Take the meat off the bones and make into San Antonio Taco meat.
 Freeze leftovers for another few meals.
 Strain the broth and refrigerate for a soup base later.
 Freeze if desired.

 Thanks for writing and take care!

 I have another question for you.
 My daughter would love to have mints or gum to chew for breath freshner.
 Other than sucking on cardamom pods, which aren't that appealing to her, I don't know what else she could use for her breath.

 What do you think would be a good SCD item?
 Wondering

 The only product I've been able to find that seemed to be legal and I had no symptoms from was Burt's Bee's Peppermint Drops.
 I have had trouble finding them, though, lately and am wondering if they still make them.